We are a student-focused program that encourages you to take more control of your academic and professional development experiences.

 Dr. Jenny O is our Director.
 Dr. O chases down grants and other funding sources to support our Scholars, completes Center reports for our various funding agencies, creates all CSR programming, policies, and curriculum (in consultation with Michelle), recruits faculty and other guest speakers for our workshops, delivers some of our workshops, reviews all CSR Scholar grant submissions, and meets regularly with Scholars 1-on-1 to provide assistance on CSR projects, academic performance, graduate schools, and life after college.
 To schedule a meeting with Dr. O, please use this link.

-All CSR Scholars are required to present a research or creative activity poster (regardless of the phase at which you are at in your given research project*) in the Cal State East Bay Student Research Symposium (SRS) being held on campus (Wednesday, April 15, 2020 from 12-2pm).
+All CSR Scholars are required to present a research or creative activity poster (regardless of the phase at which you are at in your given research project*) in the Cal State East Bay Student Research Symposium (SRS) held on campus.
 This event is a great opportunity to share your research with other Cal State East Bay students, faculty, and administrators and staff!
 Last year, we had approximately 250 participants and attendees!

 *During the CSR Poster workshop, we give poster tips on how to accommodate different phases of project progress (so be sure to attend that CSR workshop if you want advice on preparing your poster for the SRS).